syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 - Internal networking between 3 VM instances.
 - [Optional] DNS zone and record for JupyterHub.
   - Example: syntho.company.com be used for hosting the interface of JupyterHub.
+- Docker images
+  - Either by having access to the container registry.
+  - or loading them in manually using `docker load` after receiving the docker images in .tar.gz format.
+- Configuration files
+  - The Syntho Support Team will provide the required files depending on the chosen deployment option.

 ## Preparations